-At Mobisoft Infotech, which is an iOS and Android app development company, we help a lot of first time entrepreneurs to launch their apps.
-So as a service to our existing and future clients out there, We decided to go out and list every tactic that is published out there, which helps apps to get the initial traction.
+At Mobisoft Infotech, which is an iOS and Android application development company, we help a lot of first-time entrepreneurs to launch their apps.
+So as a service to our existing and future clients out there, we decided to go out and list every tactic that is published out there, which helps apps to get the initial traction.
 This blog post lists them all.
-I will first start with simple stuff like ASO which is completely in your control and then move on to social strategies you can use to promote your app.
+I will first start with simple stuff like ASO which is completely under your control and then move on to social strategies you can use to promote your app.

 Get the Basics Right.
 Implement ASO – App Store Optimization

 One of the main ways, the users find your app is via the search feature of the App Store.
 ASO – App Store Optimization – is a set of basic practices you should follow to make sure that your app shows up in the App Store search for the terms related to your app.
 Here are some tips related to ASO:

 1. Choose the app title strategically

 Your apps title is one of the most important ranking factors in the App Store search.
 Put some effort to get this right.
 Make sure that you have included a couple of most important category keywords in your app title.
 However you need to make sure that the keywords fit naturally in the title, otherwise, it will look spammy.
 Here are some samples of the titles of the apps which are in top 20 in their categories as of today.

 - musical.ly – make music videos for Instagram and for Facebook messenger

 2. Research your keywords thoroughly

 Keywords is another important criteria on which your rank in the App Store depends.
 Make sure that you give enough attention to choosing right keywords for your app.
 One of the easy ways to find out good keywords is to check which keywords are being used by your competitors.
 There are tools which can help you with this.
 Some prominent ones are listed below: